brian-c-moore/cof/README.md

 ## Overview

 The **Continuous Operations Framework (COF)** is a lightweight, customizable approach to day-to-day operations.
 It’s inspired by DevOps concepts—particularly the focus on continuous flow, feedback loops, and incremental improvements—but it’s not strictly a “DevOps” solution.
-Instead, it helps teams **map** the workflows of tickets or incidents to an **Operations Delivery Pipeline (ODP)**, from detection through resolution.
+Instead, it helps teams **map** the workflows of tickets or incidents to an **Operations Delivery Pipeline (ODP)**, from detection through resolution in a way that aligns with the organizations governing framework.

 By introducing clear, granular status categories (e.g., _In Progress: Triage_, _Pending: Validation_), teams gain deeper visibility into exactly where work is at any given time.
 This visibility allows for more precise metrics, more targeted process improvements, and faster feedback loops.